-The usual values for this cap is decs to some hundreds of pF, lowering the C10 value will result in a more treble response, rolling-off less highs.
+The usual values for this cap are decs to some hundreds of pF, lowering the C10 value will result in a more treble response, rolling-off fewer highs.

 The design idea for the double distortion is that the first transistor softly clips the waveform in the feedback loop: creating the distortion and filtering the signal.
 After the first clipping transistor, the second one repeats the operation again and refines the distorted signal creating the hard clip.